Christopher M. Finelli is the dean of the Graduate School.

 Successful completion of a graduate program at the University of North Carolina Wilmington requires the student to demonstrate a depth and sophistication of knowledge, performance in certain skills, and/or professional, laboratory, or field experience substantially beyond the level required for a baccalaureate degree.
 The particular requirements for academic rigor and professional competencies, and the tools for measuring them, are defined by the discipline at a level consistent with national norms or standards for the certificate or degree.

-Consequently, all graduate programs and the courses that support them are progressively more advanced in academic content than undergraduate programs and courses, include knowledge of the literature of the discipline, ensure ongoing student engagement in original research and/or appropriate professional practice and training experiences, and foster independent learning.
+Consequently, all graduate programs and the courses that support them are progressively more advanced in academic content than undergraduate programs and courses, include knowledge of the literature of the discipline, ensure ongoing student engagement in original research, creative scholarship and/or appropriate professional practice and training experiences, and foster independent learning.

-The Graduate School at the University of North Carolina Wilmington administers programs of study leading to the Doctor of Nursing Practice; the Ed.D. in Educational Leadership; the Master of Arts; the Master of Arts in Teaching; Master of Business Administration; the Master of Education; the Master of Healthcare Administration; the Master of Fine Arts; the Master of Public Administration; the Master of School Administration; the Master of Science; the Master of Science in Accountancy; the Master of Science in Nursing; the Master of Social Work; the Doctor of Philosophy; Post-Baccalaureate Certificate Programs; and Post-Master’s Certificate Programs.
+The Graduate School at the University of North Carolina Wilmington administers programs of study leading to the Doctor of Philosophy, the Ed.D. in Educational Leadership; the Doctor of Nursing Practice; the Master of Arts; the Master of Arts in Teaching; the Master of Business Administration; the Master of Education; the Master of Healthcare Administration; the Master of Fine Arts; the Master of Public Administration; the Master of School Administration; the Master of Science; the Master of Science in Accountancy; the Master of Science in Nursing; the Master of Social Work; Post-Baccalaureate Certificate Programs; and Post-Master’s Certificate Programs.

 Graduate Council Membership